webforj/webforj-documentation/docs/installation/local_install.md

 ## 4. Clone the Repository

-Once BBj and the required DWCJ plugin are installed and configured, we can clone the "Hello World" repository from the DWCJ Github page.
-This project comes with the necessary tools to run your first DWCJ program!
+Once BBj and the required Webforj plugin are installed and configured, we can clone the "Hello World" repository from the Webforj Github page.
+This project comes with the necessary tools to run your first Webforj program!

-To begin, navigate to the [HelloWorldJava repository](https://github.com/DwcJava/HelloWorldJava) and clone the project to your machine.
+To begin, navigate to the [HelloWorldJava repository](https://github.com/webforj/HelloWorldJava) and clone the project to your machine.

 Click on the Code button
 ![Plugin manager configuration](./_images/local/Step_10l.png)